Skip to content

 Instructions

-• Place the chicken in the middle of the pan.
+• Place 4 chicken thighs in the middle of the pan.
 Then place potatoes and carrots onto the pan.
-Drizzle the olive oil and sprinkle the seasonings evenly over top.
+Drizzle 3-4 Tablespoons olive oil and sprinkle 1 teaspoon oregano, 1 teaspoon basil, 1 teaspoon salt, 1/2 teaspoon garlic powder and 1/4 teaspoon black pepper evenly top.
 Then toss to evenly combine.

 • Bake for about 15 minutes, or until they begin to soften.
 Remove from oven, add broccoli and flip vegetables.
 Add an extra Tablespoon of oil if needed.
 Then bake an additional 10-15 minutes or until the chicken reaches 165°F. Serve while warm.
 Salt and pepper to taste.